Kidney stonesCalcium stones; Nephrolithiasis

 Imaging tests, such as ultrasound or spiral CT, are useful within 3 months to check for residual stones, and a second procedure may be required.
 The risk of complications is highest when the procedure is performed by less experienced surgeons, or if stones are found in the kidney.
 The risk for perforation of the ureter increases the longer the procedure takes.

 Percutaneous nephrolithotomy (PCNL) may also be used to treat kidney stones.
-It is often consideredwhen SWL is not available or the patient is not a candidate for it (such as if the stone is very large, in a difficult to reachlocation, or is a cystine stone).
+It is often considered when SWL is not available or when the stone is very large, in a difficult to reach location, or is a cystine stone.
 PCNL is preferred over SWL for stones that have remained in the ureter for more than 4 weeks.
 PCNL is recommended for stones greater than 20 mm and perhaps for moderate size stones as well (10 to 20 mm).
 PCNL is also the treatment choice for partial and complete staghorn kidney stones.

-PCNL is more effective than SWL for patients who are severely obese, and it appears to be safe for the very elderly and the very young.
-Success rates are very high for kidney stones and for ureteral stones; however, success may vary based on the technique used and the specific patient.
-For example, success rates are slightly lower in children, although the procedure can be done safely in young patients.
+PCNL is more effective than SWL for people who are severely obese, and it appears to be safe for the very elderly and the very young.
+Success rates are very high for kidney stones and for ureteral stones; however, success may vary based on the technique used and the specific person.
+For example, success rates are slightly lower in children, although the procedure can be done safely in young people.
 Long-term effects are unknown.